 - If you have LPG appliances, you may detect a slight gas smell coming from an appliance when the LPG cylinder is low in gas.
 If this occurs and you are not confident you are running out of gas, please call Origin Energy on 13 35 74

-- Once you have taken precautions to ensure the situation is safe, then you can then you can call a licensed gas fitter to arrange for the leak to be located and repaired.
+- Once you have taken precautions to ensure the situation is safe, then you can call a licensed gas fitter to arrange for the leak to be located and repaired.

 - Remember: any person undertaking work involving gas must be properly licensed

-- If you smell gas in the street or on your property before or including the meter you must contact the relevant Natural Gas number above.
+- If you smell gas in the street or on your property before or including the meter you must contact the relevant natural gas number.
 The leak will be located and repaired

 Note that charges apply for attendance to natural gas leaks if: